medialab/quinoa-vis-modules/README.md

 Zoom degree of the camera (1 corresponds to the farthest position of camera)

-### ``dataMap`` : object

-Object that specifies how to map data to vis properties.
-Keys are names of vis props, values may be a string representing input data objects' key name, or an accessor function.

 ### ``colorMap`` : object

 Object that specifies how to color objects.
 Keys are values to look for in a categorical set of values present in objects' data, value are css color descriptions (therefore accepted methods : names, rgb, rgba, hex)